taichimaeda/taichimaeda.github.io/content/about.md

 I'm Taichi Maeda, a final-year student at Imperial College London.

-My current interest lies in compiler design, software verification, and a bit of type theory, proof theory and model theory.
+My current interest lies in compiler design, software verification, and a bit of type theory.

 Please contact me on LinkedIn if you would like a copy of my CV.